Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 — E!
 News (@enews) January 23, 2017

-At times, the handsome little boy couldn’t contain his joy for being at the event; he was seen running about at times when the photographer was trying to take group pictures.
+At times, the handsome little boy couldn’t contain his joy for being at the event.
+He was seen running about at times when the photographer was trying to take group pictures.

 The Middleton sisters were there to help celebrate the wedding of their uncle, Gary Goldsmith, to Miranda Foote.
-The younger Kate and Pippa, 9 and 7, respectively, at the time, were the talk of the ceremony.
+The younger Kate and Pippa, 9 and 7, respectively, at the time were the talk of the ceremony.

 Their uncle expressed his charm for the darling little Middleton girls.
 He made a big fuss over the charming girls and even presented them with gifts for taking part in his special day.